Skip to Content

 Graphic by James Libresco for Theogony

-While deans will mainly focus on providing behavioral support to students, academic principals will coordinate and support interdisciplinary programs within one of the six learning academies being established next year.
+While deans will mainly focus on providing behavioral support to students, academic principals will coordinate and support interdisciplinary programs within one of the six new learning academies.
 They will also be responsible for overseeing a content area (for example, math or English) and evaluating teachers in that area.

-[Read more about ACHS’s new learning academies here.]
+[Read more about ACHS’s upcoming learning academies here.]

-But some staff members say that the effect of this change may stray from its intended purpose.
+But some staff members said the effect of this change may stray from its intended purpose.

 “It’s just absolutely crazy that they’re doing this,” said elective teacher Keera Johnston*.
 “It’s degrading if you think about it.
 These people applied for their positions, they’re doing the job and then the leadership says, ‘Oh wait, never mind.’”